sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 In a restore request, you specify the number of days that you want the restored copy to exist.
 But it only used for those backend which support restore period.
 For:
 Amazon S3 and Huawei OBS, after the specified period, the restored copy will be deleted, while the object remains archived.
-- Azure, it is not used, after recovered, the object will be stored in the new storage class, not in Glacier any more.
+- Azure, it is not used, after recovered, the object will be stored in the new storage class, not in Tier999 any more.
-- Google Cloud Storage, it actually no need to recover before access the object stored in Glacier, so this option is meaningless.
+- Google Cloud Storage, it actually no need to recover before access the object stored in Tier999, so this option is meaningless.

-***Current implementation only uses Standard speed option for restoring the object from GLACIER***
+***Current implementation only uses Standard speed option for restoring the object from GLACIER(Tier999)***

 Request Syntax:
 ```